 I've seen many women along the years (and some men) give all their time and effort to this difficult task.
 Whether in Hanblecha, the Kiva or Sundance, there are many mouths to feed.
 Maintaining a happy kitchen is not easy.
 And having a happy kitchen in the middle of nowhere, serving 3 times a day for 80-120+ people is quite a feat.
 Thanks to the hands that always give us warm food with great disposition.
 Coffee, tea, water and fresh fruit.
 It takes many hands to bring the kitchen to life.

 Héctor.
-Weaving sage protections the night before it all begins.
+Weaving sage protections the night before it Sun Dance begins.
+(2021)

 Sun Dancer.
 Supplicant.
 Marketing bachelor’s degree with two master’s degrees: Strategic Marketing and Integral Gestalt.